 Consumer Medicines Information (CMI)

-The Consumer Medicines Information (CMI) is a leaflet that contains information on the safe and effective use of a prescription medicine, as well as some non-prescription medicines and some biologicals.
+Consumer Medicines Information (CMI) documents are leaflets that contain information on the safe and effective use of a prescription medicine, as well as some non-prescription medicines and some biologicals.

 View CMI documents

 CMI documents can be found by searching this website or by using the CMI database in eBusiness Services.
 You can enter the product name, licence details, sponsor details, active ingredient names or the ARTG number to get results.

 A CMI document is written by the pharmaceutical company (sponsor) responsible for the medicine.